zachmayer/backblaze_analysis/README.md

 I chose to order the drives by their expected 5 year survival rate.
 I calculated a 95% confidence interval on the 5-year survival rate, and I used that interval to sort the drives.
-Based on this analysis, the wdc wuh721816ale6l4 is the most reliable drive model in our data, with an estimated 5-year survival rate that is at least 97.46%.
-(In other words we are 95% confident that the wdc wuh721816ale6l4 will last at least 97.46% years).
+Based on this analysis, the wdc wuh721816ale6l4 is the most reliable model in our data, with an estimated 5-year survival rate that is at least 97.46%.
+(In other words we are 95% confident that at least 97.46% of the wdc wuh721816ale6l4’s will last at least 5 years).

 Here are the top drives from this analysis, by size. (for example, many manufacturers have drives in the 16TB range that are very reliable, but